CODE OF CIVIL PROCEDURE IN HUNGARY

 INITIATING A CIVIL SUIT IN HUNGARY

 To qualify as a ‘statement of claim’ under the 2016 Code, the petition for relief had to specify what kind of ‘judgment order’ was being sought.
 Simply put, the petition needed to be worded to allow the court to include the requested wholesale in its eventual ruling.
 For instance, a claimant may be immediately denied if all they asked for in their petition was for the court to compel the defendant to stop interfering with the owner's quiet enjoyment of an apartment as specified in the statement of claim.
 It is necessary to involve a private process service agency like Undisputed Legal since legal documents must comply with the dynamic changes in the statutory requirements to be considered valid in Hungary.
 For example, even when making a seemingly insignificant procedural declaration, the initial requirements of the 2016 Code mandated that the claimant identify the specific legal principles upon which it relied.
 In the absence of any contrary evidence, the court is authorized (and indeed required) to rely on the contents of the public registries, a power of attorney attached to the claim, and the statement of the claim itself.
+Click here for information on How Service of Process Ensures A Solid Foundation.

 JURISDICTION IN HUNGARY

 If the state executing the order recognizes the legitimacy of foreign orders, the orders may have the same effect as domestic orders under the applicable law.
 Because of the recognition, the order is legally binding in the same way as if it had come from a court in a member state.
 Suppose an EU legal standard requires acknowledgment and enforcement of the order without requiring a declaration of enforceability and without contesting the recognition.
 In that case, the court need not analyze the criteria for the acknowledgment.
 It is necessary to ensure that your documents follow the service requirements of the specific country.
 EU service specifications must also be fulfilled to ensure the service is valid.
-It is preferable to engage the services of an experienced private process server like Undisputed Legal in order to vouchsafe that these papers comply with the rules of multiple jurisdictions.
+It is preferable to engage the services of an experienced private process server like Undisputed Legal to ensure that these papers comply with the rules of multiple jurisdictions.

 PRE-ACTION PROCEDURE IN HUNGARY